Appraisily/no-mas-multas/README.md

 7. Analyze your appeal for quality and improvement suggestions
 8. Save successful appeals as templates for future use
 9. Track your appeal success rate through the statistics dashboard
+10. Use specialized tools to assess fines, track deadlines, and predict appeal success

 ## Key Components